darylfernandes2108/StackUp-July-Challenge/README.md

 # <u>Mastering the Tech Interview: StackUp's Blueprint for Aspiring Techies' Success</u>

-•	Given the increasing reliance on digital platforms and online portfolios, why do interviews remain a crucial component of the hiring process in today's job market?
+•	<b>Given the increasing reliance on digital platforms and online portfolios, why do interviews remain a crucial component of the hiring process in today's job market?</b>

 ->	Interviews are pivotal for tech professionals, serving as a platform to showcase their abilities beyond their resumes.
 These interactions not only assess technical proficiency but also communication and problem-solving skills, essential for career growth.
 Successful interviews can unlock job opportunities, internships, and networking connections, ultimately shaping one's professional journey.